EastCentralRegionalLibrary/ProfileTranferUtil/README.md

 # ProfileTranferUtil

-**ProfileTransferUtil** is a CLI utility for securely copying a user's Windows profile from a remote machine to a local destination.
-It uses `robocopy` under the hood and supports selectively syncing `AppData` folders, excluding temporary files, and performing safe dry runs.
+**ProfileTransferUtil** is a CLI utility for copying a user's Windows profile from a remote ( or local with 127.0.0.1 ) machine to a local destination.
+It uses `robocopy` and `psexec` under the hood and supports selectively syncing *local* registry keys, `AppData` folders, excluding temporary files, and performing safe dry runs.
 Ideal for IT professionals handling user migrations or profile backups.

+---
+## Disclaimer

+⚠️ **Warning:** This tool is under active development and may not be suitable for production use.
+While it is functional for internal testing and migration tasks it has not been fully validated for production environments.
+Use with caution!
+Perform dry runs and validate all outputs before committing changes.

+This software is provided "as is" without any warranties, express or implied.
+By using this tool, you acknowledge and agree that:

+* The author(s) and contributors shall not be held liable for any data loss, corruption, damage, or other issues arising from the use, misuse, or inability to use this software.
+* You assume full responsibility for verifying outputs and ensuring backups before performing any operations.
+* Use at your own risk!

 ---